begmuhommet/low-ops-docs/docs/getting-started/mendix.md

 2. After logging in, you'll be directed to the Mendix home page where you can observe your implemented changes.

 <img src="../assets/mendix_home.jpg" width="500" alt="Mendix home page with implemented changes">

-> **Note:** Repeat the verification process for Acceptance and Production environments as needed.